ConsortiumGARR/idem-tutorials/HOWTO-Shibboleth/Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Jetty9.md

   * https://sp24-test.garr.it/secure (Service Provider provided for testing the IDEM Test Federation and IDEM Production Federation)

-### Configure Attribute Filters to release the mandatory attributes to the default IDEM Default Resources:
+### Configure Attribute Filters to release the mandatory attributes to the IDEM Default Resources:

 1. Modify your ```services.xml```:
   * ```vim /opt/shibboleth-idp/conf/services.xml```